TrappedIonRice/DAMPF/readme.md

    ```powershell
    pip install -r requirements.txt
    ```
-   Note: The package kahypar is only supported on Linux, which is not required but recommended.
+   Don't worry if you find the kahypar package could not be installed, since it is only supported on Linux.
+This package is not required but recommended.

-## Usage
+## Examples
 Run one of the main simulation scripts depending on your needs:

 - **Pure Quantum Trajectory Simulation**